 Watch If Our Water Could Talk

-A WNED-TV docuseries, If Our Water Could Talk examines the issues facing Buffalo’s waterfront—from pollution to conservation and the effects of industrialization—and possible steps to reconnect the community to the Buffalo River.
+A WNED PBS docuseries, If Our Water Could Talk examines the issues facing Buffalo’s waterfront—from pollution to conservation and the effects of industrialization—and possible steps to reconnect the community to the Buffalo River.

 Funders: HSBC and Honeywell.
 With additional funding from The Joy Family Foundation, Lawley Insurance and The Baird Foundation.